waynegramlich/Fab/docs/FabGeometries.md

 ## <a name="fabgeometries--fabgeometry"></a>2 Class FabGeometry:

-The base class for FabPolygon and FabCircle.
+The public base class for FabCircle and FabPolygon.
+Note: The private mutable Fab_Geometry base class is quite similar and is ultimately used to construct this class.

-Attributes:
+Constructor Attributes:
 * *Plane* (FabPlane): The plane to project the geometry onto.

+Computed Attributes:
-* *Box* (FabBox): A 3D box that encloses the gemetery.
+* *Box* (FabBox): A 3D box that encloses the geometry.
-* *GeometryInfo* (FabGeometryInfo): The geometry information (e.g. area, peremeteter, etc.)
+* *GeometryInfo* (FabGeometryInfo): The geometry information (e.g. area, perimeter, etc.)

+Constructor:
+* FabGeometry(Plane)

 ### <a name="fabgeometries----gethash"></a>2.1 `FabGeometry.`getHash():